 Ethanol is the cause of drunkenness, no matter the alcoholic beverage.
-Certain drinks might make you drunker due to a higher alcohol content.
+Certain drinks might make you drunker due to higher alcohol content.

-If you feel different when you drink an ethanol-equivalent amount of wine and tequila, and you react differently, it’s your stereotypes about the alcohol.
+If you feel different when you drink an ethanol-equivalent amount of wine and tequila, and you react differently, it’s likely your stereotypes about the alcohol.

 You might perceive wine as relaxing and tequila as energizing and great for a party, but the chemical effect in your brain is the same regardless of whether you drink wine or tequila.